-Strong letters of recommendation are essential for supporting your medical school application.
+Strong letters of recommendation are essential for supporting your residency or medical school application.
 In this article, I provided some tips to help you get some great letters of recommendations!

 Start thinking about your letters of recommendation early.
 Ideally, you want to give your letter writers at least a month or two to write your letter.
 Also, before you ask for one, have your CV and personal statement prepared!

 Schedule a meeting

 Once you’ve decided who you want to write your letter, email them and ask to schedule an in-person meeting to discuss a letter of recommendation.
 This ensures time for you to ask for a letter without interruptions from the doctors/professor’s busy day.
 Having a meeting scheduled will also allow the letter writer to review your CV and personal statement before you meet with them.

 Help them help you

 Help your letter writers by providing them with the following documents in your email.

 Include in subsequent email after they agree to writing you a letter